If you’re new to celebrating Lent (or have celebrated it for a long time!), try a Lenten Bible reading plan this year!

 Where is Lent found in the Bible?

-While the season of Lent is not spoken of in the Bible, many of the practices of Lent are based off of Jesus’ 40 days in the wilderness.
+While the season of Lent is not spoken of in the Bible, many of the practices of Lent are based on Jesus’ 40 days in the wilderness.

 The book of Mark emphasizes this part of Jesus’ life, and that Bible passage has influenced the Christian traditions of fasting and prayer during Lent.

-You can download a free printable Gospel of Mark Lent Bible reading plan for 2022 from the Gospel of Mark.
+You can download a free printable Journey to the Cross Lent Bible Reading plan for 2023 or a plan from the Gospel of Mark.

 I use my ESV Single Column Journaling Bible to take notes in the margins after I do my daily reading.